mendix/docs/content/en/docs/developerportal/community-tools/mendix-forum.md

 ### 3.2 Question Details {#question-details}

-Clicking the title of a question will bring you to the details page for that question:
+Clicking the title of a question will bring you to its details page:

 {{< figure src="/attachments/developerportal/community-tools/mendix-forum/question_details.png" >}}

-On this page, you can read the full descriptive text of the question and do the following:
+On this page, you do the following:

-* View the following question details (①):
+* ① View the question details
     * When the question was **Submitted**
-    * The date and time of the **Last activity** on the question (meaning, when it was last updated)
+    * The **Last activity** date and time for when the question was updated
     * How many times the question has been **Viewed**
     * The **Space** of the question
     * The **Tags** applied to the question (clicking a tag opens an overview page that lists questions with the same tag)
-    * The **Version** set when the question was asked (for more information, see the [Asking Your Question](#asking-question) section)
+    * The **Version** set when the question was asked (for details, see [Asking Your Question](#asking-question) below)
-* Click the **▲** or **▼** button to upvote or downvote the question based on its usefulness (②)
+* ② Click the **▲** or **▼** button to upvote or downvote the question based on its usefulness
-* Click **Comment** to write and submit a comment on the question (③)
+* ③ Click **Comment** to write and submit a comment on the question
-* Click **Bookmark** to bookmark the question (④)
+* ④ Click **Bookmark** to bookmark the question

-{{% alert color="info" %}}
+* ⑤ Click **Follow This Question** if you want to follow the discussion via email notifications
-If you want to follow the discussion on a question via email notifications, click **Follow This Question** below the question details.
-Please note that you are automatically subscribed for email notifications on questions that you have asked; if you want to unsubscribe from these notifications, click **Unfollow This Question** on a specific question you have asked or that you want to stop following.
+    * You are automatically subscribed for email notifications on questions that you have asked
-{{% /alert %}}
+    * If you want to unsubscribe from these notifications, click **Unfollow This Question**

 {{% alert color="info" %}}
 The URL for each question is unique.